How to back up your website

 Instead store your Backups outside the public_html or httpdocs folder.

-Create a folder called mybackups one level above these folders.
+Create a folder called mybackups (or similar) one level above these folders.

 This level will usually be called home.